Taiyelolu1/LA-Crime-Analysis/README.md

    * The average victim age was **29years**.
    * The peak crime time was at **Night**.
    * The average YoY % crime change between 2020-2025 was **8.09%**.
-   * The year **2022** had the highest number of crimes reported (235,258).
+   * The year **2022** had the highest number of crimes reported **(235,258)**.

 Insert snapshot of the report.

 2. **Victim Demographic**: This gives all the details about victims of the various crimes.
    * In terms of distribution by sex, 40.18% were males, 35.67% females and 24.14% unknown.
-   * The highest number of victims were between the age bracket 20-39years while the least being 80years and above.
+   * The highest number of victims were between the age bracket 20-39years with 374,825 records while the least being 80years and above with 8,270 records.
    * The top victims by decent were Hispanic/Laotianatin/Mexican, Unknown, White, Black and Others.

 Insert snapshot of the report